mateusjunges/laravel-invite-codes/README.md

 'custom_migrations' => true,
 ```

-After the migrations has been published you can create the tables on your database by running the migrations:
+After the migrations have been published you can create the tables on your database by running the migrations:

 ```bash
 php artisan migrate